AWARD WINNING RAW DOG FOOD & DOG SUPPLEMENTS

 The simple thought of ticks on dogs is enough to make any canine lover’s skin crawl.
 Those sneaky, eight-legged blood suckers that love to climb onto our best friends for a secret snack while we’re blissfully unaware can be the cause of a host of issues; for dogs and their humans alike.

 Thankfully, a few preventative measures and some general awareness can keep these critters at bay most of the time.
-Knowing how to practice safe and natural tick prevention is a great start, but it also pays to know how to get rid of them in cases where they manage to hitch a ride with our beloved pets.
+Knowing how to practice safe and natural tick prevention is a great start, but it also pays to know how to get rid of them in cases where they manage to hitch a ride with pets.

 Why are ticks a problem for dogs?

-Experts at creeping into the hard-to-see places on your dog’s body, in many cases they’re left undetected to carry out their mission in peace, making them even more of a threat.
+Aside from the fact that they’re an invasive surface parasite that makes your skin crawl, ticks can be dangerous to your dog for a number of reasons.
+Experts at creeping into the hard-to-see places on your dog’s body, in many cases they’re left undetected to carry out their feeding mission in peace, making them even more of a threat.
 These little blood suckers carry a plethora of different bacteria that can be harmful to your beloved pet, as well as your human family.

 The most common concern regarding tick bites is the potential for contracting Lyme disease, which as we all know has the potential for long-term adverse health effects that can sometimes be resistant to treatment [1].

-However, ticks also carry the pathogens for a host of other conditions such as:
+However, ticks also carry the pathogens for a host of other conditions such as Anaplasma (a bleeding disorder with similar symptoms to Lyme disease), Babesiosis (the breaking down of red blood cells

 What do ticks look like on a dog?